 - Labor: Labor isn’t included on the cheapest treadmills.
 Others generally offer one or two years of free labor.
 However, the quality of labor warranties varies.
 For example, Landice provides labor in your home for free provided that you live within 60 miles of a dealer.
 NordicTrack, on the other hand, might expect you to pay shipping costs for machine repair.

-Storage and portability
+Storage and Portability

+Auto-stop is an important safety feature to many treadmill shoppers who are elderly or infirm, or for those with pets or young children.
 Auto-stop is usually controlled with a key.
-When you’re exercising, the key is attached to your body with a lanyard.
-If you slip, the key will disengage and the treadmill will turn off.
-The key can also be removed after each workout session to prevent accidental treadmill activation.
+When you’re exercising, the key is attached to your body with a lanyard and if you slip, the key will disengage and the treadmill will turn off.
+What’s more, the key can be removed after each workout session to prevent accidental treadmill activation.

 We hope this guide has helped you understand how to buy a treadmill to suit your workout needs.
 It’s worthwhile to first determine your general needs and preferences, then choose a home treadmill that offers the best combination of components, features, and warranties that fits your home fitness budget.